ros-safety/contracts_lite/README.md

 - **build level default**: Contracts enforced at the default level are always checked when contracts are enabled.
 - **build level audit**: Contracts enforced at the audit level are only checked when contracts are enabled and the build level is set to `audit`.

-_NOTE: The term 'audit', used here in the context of contract enforcement, refers strictly to extended testing scenarios and is separate and distinct from the use of the term in the context of standards certification._
+> Note: The term 'audit', used here in the context of contract enforcement, refers strictly to extended testing scenarios and is separate and distinct from the use of the term in the context of standards certification.

 ## Inputs / Outputs / API